 What are opioids?

-Opioid use disorder (OUD) includes a number of different issues caused by the misuse of opioids.
-Signs that an individual has opioid use disorder include taking greater and greater doses of the drug to feel high and feeling ill when they attempt to stop the drug (withdrawal).
-People with opioid use disorder feel a strong urge to use opioids, despite the negative life consequences it can have.
+Signs that a person is dependent on opioids include taking greater and greater doses of the drug to reach a desired effect, and feeling sick when they attempt to stop the drug (withdrawal).
+Even if they want to stop, people with opioid use disorder feel a strong—often overpowering—urge to use opioids, despite the negative results it can have on their life.

 How is OUD treated?